shinenic/a-tree/README.md

   After you install the extension, right-click on any Github Enterprise pages, then click the `Enable a-tree in this domain`.

   <img src="docs/screenshots/context-menu-enable-guide.jpg" width="450" />

+  For some Enterprise users, you may need to **enable SSO**, check the [official documentation](https://docs.github.com/en/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

 - Why the extension shows in some unexpected pages